-Side sleepers need the most support.
+Side sleepers need the most support from their pillows.
 Stomach sleepers, the least.
 And back sleepers are right in the middle.
 “You don’t want the head too far up but also don’t want it falling too much into the pillow either,” explains Dr. Shelby Harris, a psychologist who specializes in behavioral sleep medicine.
 “Nothing flat or too firm.”
 Several chiropractors we spoke to echoed this, adding that it’s important to find a pillow that keeps your neck aligned with your spine.
-For back sleepers, that means a mid-loft pillow is best; your head isn’t too high, and your neck is supported, says Dr. Gbolahan Okubadejo, a spinal and orthopedic surgeon.
+For back sleepers, that means a mid-loft pillow is best so your head isn’t too high, and your neck is supported, says Dr. Gbolahan Okubadejo, a spinal and orthopedic surgeon.

-Other than that, a pillow — even for back sleepers — is really about your own preference, experts tell us.
+Other than that, a pillow — even for back sleepers — is really about your preference.
 “Picking the ‘perfect pillow’ is very specific to you, and you may have to go through a few pillows to find the one that is right,” Okubadejo advises.
-To help, we consulted our own panel of pillow experts, including Harris, Okubadejo, and four chiropractors, for their recommendations on the best pillows for back sleepers.
-Below, you’ll find their favorites, including an adjustable one and others specifically designed to help with cases of tech neck.
+To help, we consulted our own panel of pillow experts, including Harris, Okubadejo, chiropractors, a physical therapist, and a doctor who specializes in pain management, and asked for their recommendations on the best pillows for back sleepers.
+Below, you’ll find their favorites, many of which I’ve also tested myself.

 Best adjustable pillow for back sleepers